 There is perhaps not a more important choice when trekking Kilimanjaro than the route you choose.
 There are at least seven options.
 The main ones are:

-Each route has its own benefits and drawbacks.
-The Marangu Route is most popular with beginner trekkers, as it is less steep and takes the least amount of time – but you'll also find it busier than some of the other routes, as well as more difficult to acclimatise.
+Each route has its own benefits and drawbacks, as the table above shows.
+The Marangu Route is most popular with beginner trekkers, as it is less steep and takes the shortest amount of time – but you'll also find it busier than some of the other routes, as well as more difficult to acclimatise.
 The Umbwe Route is one of the most difficult, shouldn't be undertaken unless you have mountaineering experience, and we'd advise making sure you acclimatise to the altitude elsewhere first (for example, by climbing Mount Meru).

 We’ve provided a detailed breakdown of each of the Kilimanjaro routes to help you make the right decision for your trek.